WojciechMojsiejuk/WojciechMojsiejuk.github.io/_pages/cv.md

 * * *

+* Participant of 1st edition Ars Electronica & Johannes Kepler University's Festival University "Transform your World" - Aug.
+30th, 2021 - Sept.
+19th, 2021, Linz, Austria.
+* Participant of Games for Impact 2020 -  Dec.
+8th - Dec.
+11th, 2020
 * President of the **„Math4you” Students’ Scientific Circle** — 2018-2020
 * Member of the **Students’ Scientific Circle of Biometry, Analysis and Processing of Images and Signals** — 2019-2021
 * Affiliate Member of the Tęczowy Białystok Association (Organizers of the First Equality March in Białystok) — 2018-2021
 * Student of **The Confucius Classroom** at the Bialystok University of Technology — 2017-2021
-    * Participant of **Beijing University of technology Study Internaltional Summer Camp Of 2019**
+    * Participant of **Beijing University of Technology Study Internaltional Summer Camp Of 2019**
 * Mentor at Erasmus Social Network Politechnika Bialostocka's Mentor Programme 2019-2020

 &nbsp;